mensi/pyggi/README.md

 ## Dependencies

 - Flask			>= 0.7
-- GitPython		== 0.1.7
+- GitPython		== 0.3git

-We are currently depending on a specific version of GitPython.
-All the newer versions of GitPython are completely unusable.
-The newest version for example provides a wrong blame information.
-In addition, not all features that we are using are available in the new versions, yet.
+The current version of GitPython on PyPi does not contain a needed patch for displaying blame information.
+The setup script will resolve the dependency by downloading the package from github.
+We are currently using the 0.3 branch, although the master branch might also work but is untested.

 (optional)